Techniques for Solving Static Klein-Gordon Equation with Self-Interaction $\lambda\phi^4$ and Arbitrary Spherical Source Terms: Abstract

 \section{Abstract}

-The Klein-Gordon equation for a scalar field sourced by a spherically symmetric background is an interesting second-order differential equation with applications in particle physics, astrophysics, and elsewhere.
-Here we present solutions for generic source density profiles in the case where the scalar field has no interactions or a mass term.
-For a $\lambda\phi^4$ self-interaction term, we provide the necessary expressions for a numerical computation, an algorithm to numerically match the initial conditions from infinity to the origin, and an accurate guess of that initial condition.
+The Klein-Gordon equation for a scalar field sourced by a static spherically symmetric background is an interesting second-order differential equation with applications in particle physics, astrophysics, and elsewhere.
+Here we present static solutions for generic source density profiles in the case where the scalar field has no interactions or a mass term.
+For a $\lambda\phi^4$ self-interaction term, we develop the techniques that are necessary numerical computation.
 We also provide code to perform the numerical calculations that can be adapted for arbitrary density profiles. \href{https://github.com/PeterDenton/Spherically-Symmetric-SelfInteracting-Scalar-Solver}{ \faGithub}